On the generalization of language models from in-context learning and finetuning: a controlled study: Related work

 \textbf{Factual learning \& generalization:} A variety of works have studied how language models learn and generalize factual information, both in pretraining \citep[e.g.][]{allen2024physics3_1,allen2025physics3_2,zucchet2025language} and during finetuning \citep[e.g.][]{berglund2024reversal,gekhman2024does}.
 Many of these works have focused on failures to generalize like the ``Reversal Curse'' \citep{berglund2024reversal}, while others looked into increases in hallucination as LLMs are pretrained \citep{zucchet2025language} or finetuned on new knowledge \citep{gekhman2024does}.
 However, these works have generally not performed data-matched experiments comparing the generalization of in-context learning and finetuning.

 \textbf{Data augmentation:} A wide variety of works have explored how LLMs can be used to augment data for improved performance from small or narrow datasets, e.g. to improve zero-shot task performance \citep{maini2024rephrasing} or to improve cross-lingual generalization \citep[e.g.][]{whitehouse2023llm}. \citet{ding2024data} reviews some of this broader literature.
 There have also been targeted attempts to fix specific issues like the reversal curse with hardcoded augmentations \citep{golovneva2024reverse}.
 A closely related work by \citet{akyurek2024deductive} proposes ``deductive closure training'' to improve coverage via prompting language models to generate deductive inferences from training documents. \citet{padmanabhan2024propagating} similarly propose generating continuations and then distilling them into the model.
-Several concurrent works \citet{chen2024reverse,ruan2025reasoning} suggest that having LMs generate additional reasoning directions, and using these to augment their training data, can improve performance on reasoning tasks. \citet{yang2024synthetic} use language models to extract entities in the training documents, and generate synthetic data reasoning about links between these entities; like our results, they find this method of ``rearranging'' knowledge in synthetic data helps to improve downstream performance.
+Several concurrent works \citet{chen2024reverse,ruan2025reasoning} suggest that having LMs generate additional reasoning directions, and using these to augment their training data, can improve performance on reasoning tasks. \citet{kujanpaa2024knowledge} propose prompt distillation, which distills from larger prompts containing privileged information, and find that this improves generalization from knowledge in finetuning. \citet{yang2024synthetic} use language models to extract entities in the training documents, and generate synthetic data reasoning about links between these entities; like our results, they find this method of ``rearranging'' knowledge in synthetic data helps to improve downstream performance.
+Finally, a concurrent work \citep{park2025textit} finds similar benefits to ours of in-context learning over finetuning, and likewise proposes augmenting data to overcome it.
 Our experiments show that in controlled settings, without the possibility of dataset contamination, similar approaches to augmenting small finetuning datasets can yield improved generalization---and relate the performance to that achieved through more basic finetuning and in-context learning.